® The 95/50 rule

 This is an alternator stator winding or coil.
 It is the absolute worst part to test with a resistance measurement, yet most manuals and even more people insist on doing it that way.

-Fact number two: But the real problem with resistance-testing wire coils is this: A piece of wire a couple hundred feet long coated with lacquer and wrapped into a coil has a habit of losing parts of its insulation and doing crazy things as a result of constant exposure to engine heat and acidic engine oil.
-Thus these wire coils often "lie" to the troubleshooter.
-When cool and not carrying an electrical load, they can meet factory manual resistance specification.
-But when stressed by actually working, by carrying current, and thus warmer and undergoing physical, dimensional expansion, and measured using voltage or amps, it is then that they reveal the truth of their condition.
+The problem with resistance-testing wire coils is this: A piece of wire a couple hundred feet long coated with lacquer and wrapped into a coil has a habit of losing parts of its insulation as a result of constant exposure to high electrical stress, engine heat and acidic engine oil.
+Thus various parts of the winding can touch, resulting in lowered resistance of the part.
+But mostly when loaded.
+When not loaded, these wire coils often "lie" to the troubleshooter.
+They can meet factory manual resistance specification when their bad layers aren't touching.
+But when stressed by actually working, by carrying current, and thus warmer and affected magnetically and undergoing physical, dimensional expansion, it is then that they reveal the truth of their condition.
+Every career mechanic with even a little time on the job knows the truth of this.

 So, bad resistance = probably bad.
 But good resistance = maybe good, maybe bad.
 A crap shoot, in other words.
 Electrical parts having wire windings in them absolutely must be dynamically tested.
 Avoid using resistance tests in troubleshooting parts containing wire coils.
 Use instead tests of the parts while they are working.
 Troubleshooting will be faster and the results more conclusive.
 If you would like to check out an assenting voice on this, see Dan Sullivan's excellent automotive electrical testing book, Fundamental Electrical Troubleshooting, available on Amazon.